catherineweiss/BikeNYC/README.md

 ## For Part One Submission
 Team Name: Team Phoenix (from the ashes of our first idea, we rise!)

-Team Members: Fred Chang, Ruthie Fields, Catherine Weiss
+Team Members: Fred Chang, Ruthie Fields(PM), Catherine Weiss

 Project Idea: A geo-location based recommendation application